TERREMEMBER/znbase/docs/content/stable/api/ysql/exprs/aggregate_functions/function-syntax-semantics/mode-percentile-disc-percentile-cont.md

  <null>        | 1
 ```

 Some RDBMSs don't implement a _"mode()"_ function but require you to use a query like this together with further syntax to pick out the top hit.
-Here is the YugabyteDB approach:
+Here is the ZNbaseDB approach:

 ```plpgsql
 select